Writing for Time.com, Noah Rayman reports on the many ways mothers throughout the world celebrate Mothers Day. Lets check out a few:

 In the former Soviet Union, mothers were celebrated on International Women’s Day on March 8, a celebratory date that has since become an internationally-observed dayto honor women and reflect on the goal for gender equality.
 In 1998, post-Soviet Russia introduced Mother’s Day on the last Sunday in November, but most of the gift giving still happens in March.

 According to MothersDayCelebration.com, In South Africa, Mothers Day is celebrated on the second Sunday in the month of May.
 People of South Africa celebrate Mother’s Day in its true spirit by acknowledging the importance of mothers in their lives and thanking them profusely for all their love and care.
 People also gift flowers and cards to their mother as an expression of their heartfelt feeling of gratitude and affection, making use of services similar to Fiesta Flowers Plants & Gifts to do this.

 The most commonly used flowers on Mothers Day is the traditional carnation.
-People wear red or pink carnation for the mothers who are living while white carnation is used as a symbol of mothers who are dead.
-In South Africa, Mother’s Day is taken as an opportunity to thank not just mothers but also grand mothers and women who are like mothers.
+People wear red or pink carnation for mothers who are living while white carnation is used as a symbol of mothers who are dead.
+In South Africa, Mother’s Day is taken as an opportunity to thank not just mothers but also grandmothers and women who are like mothers.

 In Brazil, Mother’s day is called Dia das Mães.
 Retailers, shops owners, restaurants and families start preparing a few days before Mothers Day.
 The celebration in Brazil is similar to the Unites States.
 People go out with their families for brunch, buy for their mother some cute little remembrance like gifts or flowers.
 People utter words of appreciation for their mother and grandmother on Mothers Day in Brazil.
 An interesting tidbit is 40 percent of Brazilian mothers prefer electronics according to a study cited in the article.